CoolPluginsTeam/language-switcher-for-divi-polylang/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Connect Polylang for Divi – Easily add a customizable language switcher to your Divi pages using Polylang.
+Language Switcher for Divi & Polylang – Easily add a customizable language switcher to your Divi pages using Polylang.
 == Description ==
-**Connect Polylang for Divi** is a WordPress plugin that helps you add a language switcher to your website using the Divi Builder.
+**Language Switcher for Divi & Polylang** is a WordPress plugin that helps you add a language switcher to your website using the Divi Builder.
 This plugin connects the Polylang multilingual plugin with the Divi theme, making it easier to build a multilingual website.
 Normally, **Polylang** and **Divi** don't work smoothly together when it comes to showing a language switcher inside your pages.
 You need to create different WordPress menus for each language, and then assign a menu to each language page manually, which is a time-consuming and tiring task.
-That's where **Connect Polylang for Divi** helps.
+That's where **Language Switcher for Divi & Polylang** helps.
 With this plugin, you can place a customizable language switcher on your Divi pages using a dedicated Divi module.
 ### Why use this Plugin?
-**Connect Polylang for Divi** is a simple and easy way to add a language switcher to any Divi page.
+**Language Switcher for Divi & Polylang** is a simple and easy way to add a language switcher to any Divi page.
 Here's why you should use this plugin:
 ✅ **Language Switcher module**
 ✅ **No Separate Menus for Each Language**
 ✅ **Add Anywhere on the Page**